pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * The finale of countless movies and cartoons!
 ## Cat got your tongue?
 * Can't talk anymore?
-## Read between the lines
-* Try to understand the sub text.

 ## Someone woke up on the wrong side of the bed
 * That someone is in a bad mood!
 ## We're not laughing at you we’re laughing with you